Thar Desert: Demographics and economy

+Commiphora wightii, Cordia sinensis, Crotalaria burhia, Ephedra foliata, Euphorbia caducifolia, Euphorbia neriifolia, Grewia tenax, Leptadenia pyrotechnica, Lycium barbarum, Maytenus emarginata, Mimosa hamata, Suaeda fruticosa, Vachellia jacquemontii, Ziziphus nummularia and Ziziphus zizyphus.

+Herbs and grasses include Cenchrus biflorus, Cenchrus ciliaris, Citrullus colocynthis Cenchrus setiger, Cynodon dactylon, Dactyloctenium scindicum, Desmostachya bipinnata, Lasiurus scindicus, Ochthochloa compressa, Panicum turgidum, Panicum antidotale, Dichanthium annulatum, Sorghum halepense, Sporobolus marginatus, Saccharum spontaneum, Tribulus terrestris, and species of Eragrostis, Phragmites, and Typha.

 The soil of the Thar Desert remains dry for much of the year, so it is prone to wind erosion.
 High-velocity winds blow soil from the desert, depositing some of it on neighboring fertile lands, and causing sand dunes within the desert to shift.
-To counteract this problem, sand dunes are stabilised by first erecting micro windbreak barriers with scrub material and then by afforestation of the treated dunes—planting the seedlings of shrubs (such as phog, senna, and castor oil plant) and trees (such as gum acacia, Prosopis juliflora, and lebbek tree).
-The 649-km-long Indira Gandhi Canal brings fresh water to the Thar Desert.
-It was built to halt any spreading of the desert into fertile areas.
+To counteract this problem, sand dunes are stabilised by erecting micro windbreak barriers with scrub material and then by afforestation of the treated dunes by planting the seedlings of shrubs such as Calligonum polygonoides, Cassia auriculata, and Ricinus communis, and trees such as Acacia senegal, Prosopis juliflora, and Albizzia lebbeck.